BenjaminOddou/alfred-plex/README.md

 > Removing a plex account will remove all the servers connected.
 You can also remove a server directly in the Plex Media Servers section.

-### Plex Servers : Manage servers and perform actions
+### Plex Media Servers : Manage servers and perform actions

 Select the server to view its informations and perform actions.
 * Download last version of plex media server from the web.